Thomas S. Hinde: Death

-Hinde was sick a few days before dying from "winter fever."
+Hinde was sick for a few days before dying from "winter fever."
 Hinde is buried in Sandhill Cemetery in Mount Carmel next to his daughter Belinda and his second wife, Sarah Doughty Cavileer Neal.
 The wrought iron fence surrounding their graves was paid for by his son Charles in the early 1900s.

 Since he died at a relatively early age and his wife died shortly after him, his orphaned children were forced to live with other relatives or fend for themselves.
 Martha married Judge Charles H. Constable; together they looked after many of her younger siblings until they married or found work.
 Her brother Charles Hinde became a successful businessman and riverboat captain.
 One of Captain Hinde's accomplishments was investing in the Hotel del Coronado in San Diego, California.
 Hinde's grandson, Frederick Zimmerman, built the Grand Rapids Hotel on the Hinde family farm in Mount Carmel near the Grand Rapids Dam and Hanging Rock.